 Mediterranean-style eating plans are similarly associated with improved heart health.
-This includes eating more fruits, vegetables, whole grains and seafood while limiting saturated fat, trans fat, added sugars and alcohol.
-It also includes a moderate amount of healthy monounsaturated and polyunsaturated fats found in oils such as canola and olive oils.
+This includes eating more fruits, vegetables, whole grains and seafood while limiting saturated fat, added sugars, sodium and alcohol.
+It also includes a moderate amount of monounsaturated and polyunsaturated fats found in oils such as canola and olive oils.

 Consult a Professional.